 Also Read: How Outsourcing EDI Solution Can Help You Overcome 834 Challenges?

 Modern EDI solution providers, like A3logics, offer end-to-end EDI solutions consisting of EDI mapping and translations, secure methods of file transmission with partners, and backend integration to simplify the transformation flows.

-EDI 834, explained as Benefits Enrollment and Maintenance contains information of the payer, sponsor, and the member involved in offering a benefits product.
+EDI 834, explained as Benefits Enrollment and Maintenance contains information about the payer, sponsor, and the member involved in offering a benefits product.
 This transaction set is commonly used by insurance agencies, government agencies, unions, and employers to enroll their staff members in employee benefits administration solutions.
-Recently, it is most widely used in the Healthcare Industry, following the specific HIPAA 5010 standards for electronic data exchange, such as plan subscription, benefits, employee demographics information, and much more.
+Recently, it has been most widely used in the Healthcare Industry, following the specific HIPAA 5010 standards for electronic data exchange, such as plan subscription, benefits, employee demographics information, and much more.